memsql/SingleStoreNETConnector/docs/content/overview/installing.md

 Installing
 ==========

-The recommended way of installing MySqlConnector is through [NuGet](https://www.nuget.org/packages/MySqlConnector/).
+The recommended way of installing SingleStoreConnector is through NuGet.
-Note that if you are using the `MySql.Data` NuGet package, it must be uninstalled first.
+Note that if you are using the `SingleStore.Data` NuGet package, it must be uninstalled first.

 ### Automatically

-If using the new project system, run: `dotnet add package MySqlConnector`
+If using the new project system, run: `dotnet add package SingleStoreConnector`

-Or, in Visual Studio, use the _NuGet Package Manager_ to browse for and install `MySqlConnector`.
+Or, in Visual Studio, use the _NuGet Package Manager_ to browse for and install `SingleStoreConnector`.

 ### Manually

-**Step 1:** Add MySqlConnector to the dependencies in your `csproj` file:
+**Step 1:** Add SingleStoreConnector to the dependencies in your `csproj` file:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">